maratai/craftery/fiber_arts/fiber_tools.md

 Aside: having tried the WooLee Winder (various), LWS Autowinder (various), and SpinPerfect PaulyWinder (for Spinolution wheels), I have to say I enjoy *all* of them.
 The mechanism is very different for each one and they're all extremely clever.

 ## [Pocket Wheel](https://www.pocket-wheel.com/) -
 Double treadle, ultraportable travel wheel.
 US-based, with a two-year waitlist.
 I bought my current Pocket Wheel secondhand and love it.
 Mine has an [LWS Autowinder](https://myautowinder.com/products/pocket-wheel) installed (came with the wheel) and it's amazing.
+I hope to get a WooLee Winder for it as well as I like both winding systems for different use cases.

 ## [Spinolution](https://www.spinolution.com/) Mach III
 Out of production; the "current" version is the [Monarch](https://www.spinolution.com/monarch).
 A delightful workhorse.
-I have the 4A accelerated flyer for it alongside the "regular" flyer, both set up with the [SpinPerfect PaulyWinder](https://spinperfect.com/products/spinperfect-paulywinder-gearless-automatic-yarn-winding-flyer), which is easy to install and use although I did need the tutorials as it's different from other flyer systems I've used.
+I have the 4A accelerated flyer for it alongside the "regular" flyer, both set up with the [SpinPerfect PaulyWinder](https://spinperfect.com/products/spinperfect-paulywinder-gearless-automatic-yarn-winding-flyer), which is easy to install and use although I did need the tutorials to see how to spin with it as it's different from other flyer systems I've used.

 # Other Fiber Tools